Protein Bagel Bites with Cream Cheese (GF, No Yeast)

 Step 2: Mix the Bagel Dough

 In a medium bowl, whisk together 1/4 cup Greek yogurt, 1 egg, 1 tablespoon light olive oil, 1 tablespoon honey, and 1 teaspoon apple cider vinegar until well combined and smooth.
 Add 1-1/2 cups almond flour, 1/3 cup tapioca flour, 1/2 teaspoon baking powder, 1/4 teaspoon baking soda, and 1/4 teaspoon salt to the wet ingredients.
-Mix together with a spatula or hand mixer until a sticky dough forms.
-The dough should be sticky enough to stick to your finger but still holdable.
+Mix with a spatula until a sticky dough forms.
+The dough should be sticky enough to cling slightly to your finger but still easy to scoop and shape.

 Adding all the wet ingredients to a mixing bowl.